rigljs/rigl/README.md

 Since the details of the *Shadow DOM* will not be available for processing by the *Router*.
 [More...](https://javascript.info/shadow-dom-events)

-If you still need to create a closed component, you will need to transfer the *Router* to it, and assign the element containing links instead of the *Document* object by default:
+If you still need to create a closed component, you will need to transfer the *Router* to it, and assign the * NAV * element containing links instead of the default *Document* object.
+In addition, here you need to pass an additional argument in the **trigger()** method, where it will be available in the second parameter of the event handler:

 ```html
 <!-- closed component R-MENU -->